forcedotcom/cli/README.md

 NOTICE: GitHub is not a mechanism for receiving support under any agreement or SLA.
 If you require immediate assistance, please use official support channels.

+# A note on CLI Unification

+We recently introduced a new executable, sf, to the Salesforce CLI.
+This is the realization of our strategy to unify our developer tooling across all Salesforce clouds and brands.
+Please see our_[Getting Started Guide](link to getting stared guide) for CLI Unification for more information

+For bugs and feature requests for sf please submit them directly to the sf repo _[here](https://github.com/salesforcecli/cli).
+This will allow our teams to keep these issues organized.
+We of course will continue to monitor this repo for new issues about sfdx.

+sf release notes will also be in this repository found under release notes

 # Salesforce DX and CLI Documentation

 * _[Release Notes](./releasenotes/README.md)_ - Read about the new and changed features in recent weekly updates to Salesforce CLI.